Nexmo/station/_api/developer.md

 ### Search

-Cancel your subscription for a specific inbound number.
+Retrieve information about a single messages that you sent using SMS API or were received on your number.

 #### Request